SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Many healthy seniors want the peace of mind that comes from having a comprehensive Medigap plan.
 Medigap Plan N offers similar coverage to higher-premium Plan G. However, Plan N comes in at a lower cost, as you’ll be responsible for some office and emergency room visits ($20 and $50 copays, respectively).

-Medigap insurance is sold through private insurance companies such as the ones we detailed above, along with numerous others, including Aetna, Colonial Penn, and Humana.
+Medigap insurance is sold through private insurance companies such as the ones we detailed above, along with numerous others, including Aetna and Colonial Penn.
 Buying Medigap insurance is like purchasing auto or home insurance; you want to shop around and obtain at least three quotes from providers.

 Did You Know: If you’re a Massachusetts, Minnesota, or Wisconsin resident, your state offers different standardized Medigap plans.
 Enter your ZIP code into the Medicare.gov website to explore the policies offered in your state.